dave-007/intentional-ai-co-creating-the-future-we-want/notes/prompts.md

 At the fork stands a human figure in silhouette, choosing between the two.
 Light spills from the flourishing side, while shadows loom from the dystopian side.
 The composition should evoke choice, contrast, and possibility.
 ---

+A few students in a cafe having an uproarious conversation with robots. comic conversation bubbles hover above, look like HUD screens hover above with large emojis

+used SD 3.5, seed 93367792